-If you have anything you would like to discuss with regard to support for your child please contact Mrs Law, Depute Head, who is the school and nursery Support for Learning Co-Ordinator.
+If you have anything you would like to discuss with regard to support for your child please contact Mrs Law, Depute Head, who Support for Learning Co-Ordinator for EYC and P1-3.
+Mrs Greer, Acting Depute Head, is Support for Learning Co-Ordinator for P4-7.